 Modular Office Partitions

-One of the most affordable ways to create privacy in your open concept office, waiting area or breakroom is to add modular office partitions to the space.
-When we say modular office partitions, we're referring to standalone room dividers that can be connected to other room dividers to create a temporary wall as small or as large as you need.
+One of the most affordable ways to create privacy in your open concept office, waiting area, or breakroom is to add modular office partitions to the space.
+When we say modular office partitions, we're referring to stand-alone room dividers that can connect to other room dividers to create a temporary wall as small or as large as you need.